Well, lookie here…Courtney Love won her latest Twitter defamation lawsuit.

 As the years lumbered on, key figures in the case changed their stories.
 Eventually, two former Elan classmates of Michael Skakel agreed to testify against the almost-Kennedy.
 According to his classmates, Skakel confessed to Martha’s murder.
 One witness swore he bragged, “I’m going to get away with murder.
 I’m a Kennedy.”

 In 2000, Massachusetts authorities indicted the divorced 40-year-old father of one.
 Skakel lost and was sent to MacDougall-Walker Correctional Institution in Suffield, CT.

 In Oct.
 2013 a Connecticut Superior Court Judge Thomas A. Bishop overturned Skakel’s conviction on the grounds if ineffective counsel.
 Skakel was released on $1.2 M bail and is now awaiting his next hearing.

 What Nancy Grace Said That Led To A Slander Lawsuit

-As the former prosecutor is known to do, Grace opted for the shock when discussing Skakel’s situation with another “legal analyst.”
-Basically, Grace heavily intimated that Skakel’s DNA had to be at the scene of the crime because he was masturbating in a tree very near to where the victim was found.
-The exact exchange was as follows:
+Grace opted for SHOCK when discussing Skakel’s situation with another “legal analyst.”
+Basically, Grace heavily intimated that Skakel’s DNA had to be at the scene of the crime because he was masturbating in a tree near the victim’s body.
+The exact exchange: